github/docs/content/codespaces/codespaces-reference/using-github-copilot-in-github-codespaces.md

 ---
 title: Using GitHub Copilot in GitHub Codespaces
-intro: You can use Copilot in {% data variables.product.prodname_github_codespaces %} by adding the extension.
+intro: 'You can use Copilot in {% data variables.product.prodname_github_codespaces %} by adding the extension.'
 versions:
   fpt: '*'
   ghec: '*'